John Rich: Personal life

 John Rich and his wife, Joan, married on December 6, 2008.
+He has two sons, Cash and Colt.

-Political activism
+Political views

+Rich is a strong supporter of the Republican Party.

 In the 2008 U.S. presidential race, Rich originally supported Fred Thompson.
-He later released a campaign song on his website in support of presidential candidate John McCain in August 2008 called "Raisin' McCain".
 He performed in the closing ceremony of the Republican National Convention on September 3, 2008.
-He endorsed the Conservative Party candidate Doug Hoffman in the special congressional election in Northern New York in 2009.
-In 2010 he endorsed Zach Wamp for Governor of Tennessee and hosted parties at his Nashville home in support of Wamp's campaign.
+He endorsed President Trump in 2016, 2020 and again in 2024.
+He remains a friend and ally to President Trump.

 On April 7, 2015, Rich's song "Shuttin' Detroit Down" was featured in Senator Rand Paul's 2016 presidential campaign announcement.
 He later declared his support for presumptive nominee Donald Trump following Paul's exit from the race.
 Big & Rich would later perform at a pre-inaugural ceremony on January 19, 2017, after Trump's victory in the general election.
 On May 30, 2019, he released "Shut Up About Politics" featuring presenters of the Fox News Channel programme The Five.

-In 2020, Rich made headlines when he accused the Lipscomb Academy Dean of Intercultural Development Brittany Paschall of racist "indoctrination".
-Students at the school were assigned to read the essay "Whose Story Is It?" which mentions white privilege.
-This essay was written by Laurie Halse Anderson, a white woman.
-Rich claimed the essay could harm white children and claimed "racism does not exist at this school based on my experience there".
-Lipscomb Academy's adjacent university had previously faced allegations of racist events happening on campus.
-Although she did not distribute the essay to the children, Brittany Paschall, the school's dean of intercultural development, was dismissed from her position in 2020 following this incident.

-In 2021, Rich spoke at the Tennessee State Capitol in favor of the "book-banning/burning bill."
-He accused teachers and librarians of grooming children and likened them to pedophiles.
-The books up on the chopping block with the passage of this bill included Ruby Bridges Goes to School, an illustrated version of Martin Luther King Jr.'s I Have a Dream speech, and Maus.
+In July 2022, Rich released the politically charged "Progress", a song harshly condemning various "progressive" political ideologies.
+"Progress" reached No. 1, and stayed there for two consecutive weeks on the all-genre iTunes download chart.
+The following year, he released the similarly political song "I'm Offended", which landed in the Top 5 most downloaded songs on the iTunes all-genre chart.
+He also scored #1 download positions with his songs "Earth To God" and "Santa's Got A Dirty Job."
+His song "Revelation" was released in July 2024, and reached the #2 position on the all-genre iTunes download chart.

+In April 2023, Rich was one of many musicians to express support for the Bud Light boycott, announcing that he would no longer sell Anheuser-Busch products at his bar.